windows10isgood/my-joke-virus/About.md

 __________________________

-# How Do You Make Joke Viruses?👾💻🤔
+# How Do You Make Joke Viruses?👾💻

 Install Bat to Exe.
 And open it if it done.